dimitris-t/global-bitcoin-wallet/README.md

 ## How to view the action without a wallet?

 * For the 'legacy' address part of the wallet: https://blockchain.info/xpub/xpub6DPnB7gikt1YHpJZSmREWbP4UdRQNgT4FKXaYXVheG28WYkzU72XRKbpUR7q19zuT3tuoogFnmfcbj2WQrwZSydF1tWwdegvQAkaESxsnMg
-* For the 'SegWit' address part of the wallet: https://blockchain.info/xpub/xpub6BgqcfMRyM2Vu8fGUNC8HM5eE4THBfxzvdLvV4AiTaUGtq69MTbz9fZr34wwRDsjRwrVAeKYS7Ro7rzFw5r2gY7mMrACGyT5iHdD8RNW6dP
+* For the 'SegWit' address part of the wallet: [need to find a blockchain explorer that supports this]

 ## Why?